Catch-up learning camp for children across India

 in local engagement

-The camp is entirely led by local volunteers, who conduct learning sessions within their own villages, mohallas, and neighbourhoods.
+Led entirely by volunteers, the initiative was deeply rooted in local engagement.
 The National Education Policy (NEP) 2020 encourages community participation to support learning, and CAMaL Ka Camp embodies this vision by fostering a collaborative learning environment.

 Week 1